vasdee/git-tag-flow/README.md

 to `hotfix/fix-urgent-bug`

 Apply the fix and commit.
-Assuming testing is all good, then the new release for the frontend service can be triggered directly from the this branch by applying the tag, `release/2.0.1`, creating the new service artefact in the process.
+Assuming testing is all good, then the new release for the frontend service can be triggered directly from this branch by applying the tag, `release/2.0.1`, creating the new service artefact in the process.

 Now, in the deployment repository, we branch from the current prod release